caltechlibrary/dataset/docs/dataset/index.md

     -l, -license              display license
     -nl, -newline             if set to false suppress the trailing newline -o, -output               output file name
-    -p, -pretty               pretty print output
+    -overwrite                overwrite will treat a create as update if the record exists -p, -pretty               pretty print output
     -quiet                    suppress error messages
     -sample                   set the sample size when listing keys